Reforming America's Overhyped Airpower

 In any event, Top Gun did not live up to the hype of producing “the best fighter pilots in the world.”
 No, that title belonged to the Israelis, and unlike the U.S. Navy, many Israeli pilots were top notch dogfighters, not just a few select crews.
 In comparing schools, Commander Sharkey Ward, a Royal Navy Sea Harrier pilot has said that the RN's Air Warfare Instructor School “made Top Gun look like a holiday.”(17) Even the USAF’s school, founded much earlier in 1954 and home to John Boyd’s revolutionary energy-maneuverability tactics, did not solve the fundamental problem: Up-or-Out.
 USN and USAF pilots simply had to spend too much of their time out of the cockpit getting “their boxes checked” for the next promotion rather than putting in the years and years of intense air combat training required to become world-beating pilots.

-As the late Colonel John Boyd put it,
+As the late Colonel John Boyd put it,“Machines don't fight wars, people do, and they use their minds."

 Up-or-Out was imposed by Gen. George C. Marshall at the end of WWII as an attempt to produce younger senior commanders and to have in place a large cadre of multi-skilled officers ready to lead a rapid draft mobilization for the next world war.
 That Up-or-Out promotion system (locked into law by the 1947 Officer Personnel Act and further bureaucratized by the 1980 Defense Officer Personnel Management Act) may have seemed promising at its inception, but has now produced an officer corps lacking in deep combat skills, top-heavy with at least 50 percent more generals than necessary, and obsessed with promotions.
 Promotions are based on pristine personnel files rather than character, leadership, and war-fighting capabilities.
 The fitness report system favors those easiest to lead—the careerists--over those superbly skilled at their profession.
 And the constant rotations out of combat units into generalist slots means it is rare indeed to find an American officer with 15 years of flying fighters, leading tank units, or commanding at sea.
 This is what is what is wrong with the Up-or-Out promotion system.
 The resulting careerism breeds a desire to get promoted at the expense of developing operational expertise.(18)